WasmEdge/docs/docs/embed/use-case/plugin/rust_sdk.md

 sidebar_position: 2
 ---

-## Using Plug-ins to Extend the Runtime in C
+## Using Plug-ins to Extend the Runtime in Rust

 The WasmEdge plug-ins are the shared libraries to provide the WasmEdge runtime to load and create host module instances.
 With the plug-ins, the WasmEdge runtime can be extended more easily.